 The following 3-day Bangkok itinerary is a guest post by Kate and Kris

-Bangkok is our favourite city in the world.
+Bangkok is our favorite city in the world.

 It was the first place we landed in when we first left the UK back in 2006 and it’s never left our hearts.